-- are 24 common blending modes available in the list, including Normal, Lighten, Darken, Screen, Multiply, Soft Light, Hard Light, Overlay and Color. - Apply To: This lets you apply the blending mode to a specific color or tonal range.
+- Blending Options: A pop-up list of blending modes.
+There are 24 common blending modes available in the list, including Normal, Lighten, Darken, Screen, Multiply, Soft Light, Hard Light, Overlay and Color. - Apply To: This lets you apply the blending mode to a specific color or tonal range.
 The options are; All (the default), Highlights, Midtones, Shadows, Reds, Greens, Blues, Magentas, Cyans, Yellows, Flesh Colors, Vivid Colors and Neutrals.
 (You can also manually choose a color range by selecting the Dropper Tool in the pane and clicking on a color in your image.)